UMM-CSci-3601-S18/iteration-4-megabittron/README.md

 ## Setup

+### For a live build
+To begin, clone the repository, then run build.sh.
+Then the project can be run using the generated 3601.sh file.
+This can be connected to using any typical http connection through a web browser.

+An example of a live build can be found at https://mypanda.website/

+### For a production build
 For IntelliJ users, you should be able to clone this repository inside IntelliJ

 - When prompted to create a new IntelliJ project, select **yes**.